Published 2014-09-22.

 - Operations on a

-Chaining multiple combinators together results in intermediate Future
+Chaining multiple combinators together results in intermediate Futures being created.

 Some combinators accept partial functions; as you know from the Partial Functions lecture,